pingali/dgit/docs/config.rst

     - excludes : list of patterns that should be used to exclude files
         - Example: .git

+- pipeline : Data processing pipeline.
+This is a dictionary with pipeline name mapped to a details dictionary.
+Each of them has:
+    - files: Ordered list of files
+    - description: Text summary of the pipeline

 - import : Transformations that must be performed while importing files from the local directory into the dataset.
     - directory-mapping: dictionary with local: repo directory mapping